KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exceptions that are thrown when an error is raised by the Peer-to-Peer Infrastructure.

-    throw [System.Net.PeerToPeer.PeerToPeerException]::New("Represents the exceptions that are thrown when an error is raised by the Peer-to-Peer Infrastructure.")
+    throw [System.Net.PeerToPeer.PeerToPeerException]::New('Represents the exceptions that are thrown when an error is raised by the Peer-to-Peer Infrastructure.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Net.PeerToPeer.PeerToPeerException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Net.PeerToPeer.PeerToPeerException.aspx)